rust-lang/reference/src/attributes/derive.md

 > ```

 r[attributes.derive.syntax]
-It uses the [MetaListPaths] syntax to specify a list of traits to implement or paths to [derive macros] to process.
+The `derive` attribute uses the [MetaListPaths] syntax to specify a list of paths to [derive macros] to process.